whatformofpoweristhis/Home-Credit-Kaggle-Competition-2024/README.md

 ## Acknowledgments

 In this competition, the method of restoring the test data dates using the features dpdmaxdateyear_596T and dpdmaxdatemonth_89T originated from my teammate, Kaggle user Tianya55.

+Additionally, in processing categorical features, the method of retaining the top 20 most frequent feature values for features with more than 200 categories also improves model performance, inspired by Tianya55.